lukso-network/docs/docs/guides/universal-profile/02-edit-profile.md

 In order to setup the erc725.js library, we will need the following:

 - address of our Universal Profile contract: this is the address of our profile mentioned on the url after `/` on [universalprofile.cloud](https://universalprofile.cloud).
-- an ERC725Y JSON Schema: this is a set of ERC725Y key-value definitions (see)
+- an ERC725Y JSON Schema: this is a set of ERC725Y key-value definitions (see [LSP2 - ERC725Y JSON Schema](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-2-ERC725YJSONSchema.md))
 - a provider: it will our LUKSO L14 endpoint: *https://rpc.l14.lukso.network'*

 **In the same file** `main.js`, setup the erc725.js library.